 This bill proposes an increase in the state minimum hourly wage, amending RSA 279:21 to establish a new minimum wage structure.
 The bill stipulates that, unless otherwise provided by statute, no employee shall be paid less than the federal minimum wage or the following rates: $12 per hour from September 1, 2025, to June 30, 2026, and $15 per hour from July 1, 2026, onward.
 Additionally, it specifies that tipped employees in certain establishments, such as restaurants and cigar bars, must receive a base rate of at least 45% of the applicable minimum wage.
 If an employee's total wages do not meet the $15 per hour threshold, the employer is required to compensate the difference.

 The bill also includes a contingency clause stating that the new minimum wage provisions will take effect when the federal minimum wage reaches $15 per hour or when New Hampshire's minimum wage is increased to that level, whichever occurs first.
-The fiscal impact of the bill is projected to be indeterminable for local and county expenditures, with an estimated cost of approximately $373,000 for the state in FY 2026 due to the wage increase for state employees.
-The bill does not provide funding or authorize new positions, and it is expected to apply to both full-time and part-time employees working for the State of New Hampshire.
+The bill repeals and reenacts the contingent introductory paragraph of RSA 279:21, ensuring clarity in the new wage structure.
+The fiscal impact of the bill is estimated to be indeterminable for future years, with an expected cost of approximately $373,000 in FY 2026 due to the wage increase for state employees.